Kenny Tutt interview

 My copy of Larousse Gastronomique which was a gift from the show and is signed by John and Gregg.

-A full English fry up with bubble and squeak and a cup of strong tea.
-That would keep me going for a few days.
+Kenny Tutt likes a full English fry up with bubble and squeak and a cup of strong tea.
+That would keep me going for a few days and is the breakfast of champions.

 Favourite restaurant in your home town, Worthing?